NicorDesignsLLC/JakartaJEEWebDevelopment/docs/jee8securityauth.md

 By the end of this lesson, you will be able to:

-✅ Understand your current custom authentication flow
+✅ Understand Our current custom authentication flow

 ✅ Identify how user login, logout, and session management are handled